 “How did we do it in less than ten years and with comparatively few dollars from the town treasury?
 It is the result of much hard work and individual abilities freely given by a group whose single-minded purpose has been to set up and then constantly to improve our Fire Department.
 Voluntary donations of every description range all the way from land and building materials use of tools and equipment, to countless hours of labor for raising money and construction, and knowledge and talents contributed whenever the need appeared.
 We have tried to keep it strictly voluntary; no one is expected to do more than his interest and abilities direct him.
 No one received pay for firefighting or other emergency service.
 “Countless hours of labor” means exactly that.
 Everyone has always been so busy that no timekeeper kept records; even our financial records are sketchy, especially in the early days, and we are not sure just how many thousands of dollars the volunteers have raised for the department.
 Credit for a big job well done is not given by citation but only by the visible results.
 We haven’t worked entirely without compensation, however; some fun or pleasure automatically appears in nearly every task.
-We welcome new member who wants to join the fun by working.
+We welcome new members who wants to join the fun by working.
 There will still be plenty for everyone.
 In September 1949 the house and barn owned by Henry Richardson burned to the ground.
 Two days later our first fire truck was driven into town.
 Since that day, any fire, if discovered in time, has been stopped.
 We know that all our efforts to make and continue such a record must be worthwhile”

-1958 – The firehouse addition is completed.
+1959 – The firehouse addition is completed.
 The Blackhawk Rescue Tool was purchased.

 1961 – The “Green Beetle” replaced with a second hand Packard from Newell Funeral and Ambulance Service of Northampton.
 It was called the “Tan Packard”.